 The beautiful raspberry compote is truly the only topping you'll need on this not-to-sweet dessert.
 However, if you like, add a dusting of powdered sugar.

-If making a dairy-free version: In a bowl or measuring cup, add together your favorite plant-based milk (I use unsweetened Almond milk) and 1 tsp lemon juice, stirring and allowing it to sit for 5-10 minutes until it thickens.
+If making a dairy-free version: In a bowl or measuring cup, add together your favorite plant-based milk (I use unsweetened Almond milk) and 1 teaspoon lemon juice, stirring and allowing it to sit for 5-10 minutes until it thickens.
 For a regular option, just substitute milk with regular cow's milk or heavy cream.

 TO MAKE THE CAKE: